-For this reason, and since such lensing systems especially with time-variable background sources are very seldom in nature, a lot of effort has been spent in the recent years in running several large and dedicated surveys such as the Sloan Lens ACS (SLACS) survey \citep{bolton06, shu17}, the CFHTLS Strong Lensing Legacy Survey \citep[SL2S;][]{cabanac07, sonnenfeld15}, the Sloan WFC Edge-on Late-type Lens Survey \citep[SWELLS;][]{treu11}, the BOSS Emission-Line Lens Survey \citep[BELLS;][]{brownstein12, shu16a, cornachione18}, and the Survey of Gravitationally-lensed Objects in HSC Imaging \citep[SuGOHI;][]{sonnenfeld18a, wong18, chan20, jaelani20a}.
-In addition to that, several teams used the imaging data from large surveys such as the Dark Energy Survey \citep[DES;][]{DES05, tanoglidis20}, the Panoramic Survey Telescope and Rapid Response System \citep[Pan-STARRS; e.g.,][]{lemon18, canameras20}, and the surveys with the Hyper-Suprime-Cam \citep[HSC; e.g.,][]{canameras21a, shu22, jaelani22} to detect additional lens systems.
-In total, so far a few hundred spectroscopically confirmed lenses and many more promising lens candidates have been found, but the sample of lens candidates is expected to grow by a factor of around 20 \citep{collett15} with upcoming surveys like the Rubin Observatory Legacy Survey of Space and Time \citep[LSST,][]{ivezic08}, observing around $20,000$ $ \text{deg}^2$ of the southern hemisphere in six different filters $(u, g, r, i, z, y)$, or the Euclid imaging survey operated by the European Space Agency \citep[ESA;][]{laureijs11}.
+For this reason, and also because such lensing systems with time-variable background sources are very rare, great effort has been made in recent years to run several large and dedicated surveys, such as the Sloan Lens ACS (SLACS) survey \citep{bolton06, shu17}, the CFHTLS Strong Lensing Legacy Survey \citep[SL2S;][]{cabanac07, sonnenfeld15}, the Sloan WFC Edge-on Late-type Lens Survey \citep[SWELLS;][]{treu11}, the BOSS Emission-Line Lens Survey \citep[BELLS;][]{brownstein12, shu16a, cornachione18}, and the Survey of Gravitationally-lensed Objects in HSC Imaging \citep[SuGOHI;][]{sonnenfeld18a, wong18, chan20, jaelani20a}.
+In addition to that, several teams used the imaging data from large surveys, such as the Dark Energy Survey \citep[DES; e.g.,][]{jacobs19, rojas22}, the Panoramic Survey Telescope and Rapid Response System \citep[Pan-STARRS; e.g.,][]{lemon18, canameras20}, the Kilo Degree Survey \citep[KiDS; e.g.,][]{petrillo17, petrillo19a, li20, li21c}, and the surveys with the Hyper Suprime-Cam \citep[HSC; e.g.,][]{canameras21b, shu22, jaelani22}, to identify additional lens systems.
+In total, a few hundred spectroscopically confirmed lenses and many more promising lens candidates have been found so far, but the sample of lens candidates is expected to grow by a factor of around 20 \citep{collett15} with upcoming surveys, such as the Rubin Observatory Legacy Survey of Space and Time \citep[LSST,][]{ivezic08}, which will observe around $20,000$ $ \text{deg}^2$ of the southern hemisphere in six different filters $(u, g, r, i, z, y)$, or the Euclid imaging survey operated by the European Space Agency \citep[ESA;][]{laureijs11}.